 How does Netflix “solicit” material?
 What does that even mean?

-This creative executive will solicit something by either asking for material they heard about or follow up to a pitch they received by asking to read it.
-Here’s how Netflix describes it:
+This creative executive will solicit something by asking for the material they heard about or follow up on a pitch they received by asking to read it.

 “If you have an idea, script, screenplay, or production already in development that you’d like to pitch to Netflix, you should work through a licensed literary agent, producer, attorney, manager, or entertainment executive who already has a relationship with Netflix.
-If you do not have any of these resources available, Netflix will be unable to accept your unsolicited submissions.”– Netflix
+If you do not have any of these resources available, Netflix will be unable to accept your unsolicited submissions.”

-Their job is to track down existing intellectual property or hear pitches for new shows and movies directly from the creators.
+Their job is to track down existing intellectual property or directly hear pitches for new shows and movies from the creators.